Payment Card Capabilities

 For those employers offering multiple accounts, ConnectYourCare sets the account stacking order of payment during the sponsor setup process.

 The system has the flexibility to support a variety of stacking orders and can change the order for the accounts overall or for specific pre-defined categories of expenses.

-Payment Card FAQs for Employees
+Payment Card FAQs

 Health account funds are mandated by the IRS to be used for health care expenditures only, but there are literally thousands of products and services that meet the approved health care expenditures requirements in Section 213(d) Medical Expenses as defined in the IRS code.
 Depending on your account, these expenses may include deductibles, coinsurance, copays, prescription drugs, over-the-counter treatments, vision care. and dental care.

 Refer to Qualified Medical Expenses to determine what is approved for your account(s).